DimitriosDalaklidhs/DimitriosDalaklidhs/README.md

 # Dimitrios Dalaklidis
-Informatics student at the University of Western Macedonia, graduating with 192 ECTS.
+Informatics student at the University of Western Macedonia, graduating soon with 192/240 ECTS.
 I work primarily in C and Java, with a focus on systems programming, network applications, and backend development.
 I am comfortable at the low level: sockets, process management, memory, file I/O. I also have experience building production-structured backend applications with REST APIs, JWT security, and database backends.
 Open to junior roles in systems, backend, or software engineering.
 &nbsp;
 ## Projects